 In the event you don’t have any evidence to support your date of first use, Waterline can discuss with the government on your behalf to come up with an alternative solution.

-If you wait until after March 1, 2019 to apply, you’ll be treated as a new applicant and given a junior priority date based on the date of your application.
-In addition, you could be subject to penalties and fines.
-Read more about the BC Water Sustainability Act deadline here.
+If you wait until after March 1, 2022 to apply, you’ll be treated as a new applicant and given a junior priority date based on the date of your application.